-‘Game of Thrones’: George RR Martin Says ‘Winds of Winter’ Could Be Out In 2018, Calls Recent Reports Weird
+‘Game Of Thrones’: George RR Martin Says ‘Winds Of Winter’ Could Be Out In 2018, Calls Recent Reports Weird

-As the new season of Game of Thrones premiered last week on HBO, fans have been waiting for official updates on the release of the sixth book The Winds of Winter.
+As the new season of Game of Thrones premiered last week on HBO, fans have been waiting for official updates on the release of the sixth book, The Winds of Winter.
 The next installment of George R.R.
 Martin’s A Song of Ice and Fire series has been in the making for five years now and counting.
 Martin wrote on his blog that he is still months away to finishing the book, which is in response to recent reports speculating about the book’s release date.

 Because the Game of Thrones storyline has already gone beyond what was in the novel, there have been anticipations and speculations about The Winds of Winter.
-Some say that the book is already finished, but for some reasons, Martin would not release it.
+Some say that the book is already finished, but for some reason, Martin would not release it.
 Some say the author has written nothing.
-In his blog, Martin called these reports “truly weird,” “false” and “moronic.”
+In his blog, Martin called these reports “truly weird,” “false,” and “moronic.”

 Early last year, the Game of Thrones author said that he has written hundreds of pages and dozens of chapters, but there is still a lot left to write, as reported by The Guardian.
 In his most recent blog, he said that he is still months away from completing it.
 He gave some hope though for the avid fans, saying that it is possible The Winds of Winter would hit the shelves by 2018.
-He said:

 “I am still working on it, I am still months away (how many? good question), I still have good days and bad days, and that’s all I care to say.
 Whether WINDS or the first volume of FIRE AND BLOOD will be the first to hit the bookstores is hard to say at this juncture, but I do think you will have a Westeros book from me in 2018… and who knows, maybe two.
 A boy can dream…”